TracSystems/tapify-specs/README.md

 #### Ord Wallet Versioning

-The TAP Protocol follows a defined upgrade path for indexers to support and benefit from ord wallet updates.
+Tapify follows a defined upgrade path for indexers to support and benefit from ord wallet updates.
 Ord wallet upgrades are followed conservatively.
 This means that the protocol won't support every single release of the ord wallet but only important and beneficial updates.
 Supported updates will be tested and announced in advance, with a reasonable time to allow indexers to be prepared.